Accident / Incident Reporting

 Contact the Office of Risk Management immediately in an emergency situation when the loss is estimated to exceed $25,000.
 Risk Management will then contact the State’s insurance adjuster and the State’s remediation company, Belfour for the clean-up and repairs.
 If after hours emergency cleanup or water extraction is needed, contact the only State-approved Emergency Service Contractor, Belfor at 800-856-3333.
 Tell the Belfor representative that you are with the State of TN Account.
 The Belfor project team must be on site within 3 hours of notification as required by the state contract.

-In a building damage loss, go ahead and clean up as quickly as possible, and protect the property from further damage, while Belfor is in route.
+In the event of a building damage loss, go ahead and clean up as quickly as possible, and protect the property from further damage, while Belfor is in route.
 Complete and submit an “Incident Report” and the “Property Claim Packet” found on the Office of Risk Management’s website to the Office of Risk Management with whatever information you have available as soon as possible.
 Take photographs of all damage and do not discard anything until the adjuster arrives and inspects.
 Go ahead and separate damaged property from undamaged property.
 It is important to file the claim in a timely manner, even if all of the supporting documentation is not immediately available.
 All property losses regardless of the amount are required to be reported.